 As modern chip design pushes for smaller, more powerful and more compact devices, the requirements for a precise and uniform delayering (sequential removing) becomes even stricter.
 The dimensions of the chip shrink to a level where established techniques like wet chemical etching, chemical mechanical polishing (CMP) and dry plasma etching become disproportionally costly, error prone and limited in its utilization.
 Modern reversed engineering requires delayering with highest accuracy within the µm, nm and atomic level thickness range for different materials at once.

 To meet the strict requirements ion beam etching can be used for the removing process.
 This process applies a chemically and physically active ion bombardment by a mixture of inert and reactive ions and thereby allows to remove all materials that face the ion beam.

 By selecting a certain gas composition as well as changing the angle of incidence the etch rate selectivity between different materials can be adjusted.
 This and the possibility to precisely tune the ion beam density and ion beam energy can influence critical material removal parameters like etch rate, material selectivity and removal uniformity to finally produce a flat, uniform surface at the required scale.

-Furthermore, processing with a helium backside wafer cooling keeps the substrate temperature low and prevent any damage of temperature sensitive structures.
+Furthermore, processing with a helium backside wafer cooling contact keeps the substrate temperature low and prevents any damage of temperature sensitive structures.
 Additionally, operation with optical emission spectroscopy (OES) or secondary ion mass spectrometry (SIMS) end point detection systems allows to precisely measure the nature of the sputtered material and thus an exact definition of etch stops is possible (before, after or within a certain layer).
 The detection systems are sensitive enough for etching of sub-nm thin layers.

 Example: Delayering of an IC chip device